quchen/quchen.github.io/README.md

 Although I’m interested in hardware and low-level programming, I could never bring myself to do anything serious in that domain.
 I don’t know much about CPUs beyond what one could build in Minecraft.

+Sparked by advanced Haskell, I learned about category theory, and was utterly disappointed by the return on investment.
+There that are equally challenging to me, but much more fruitful both in terms of practice and follow-up ideas enabled by it.
+The only thing understanding a monad from the math perspective taught me is respect for those who recognized their practical relevance around 25 years ago.

 ### Programming style